2—Our Odyssey Begins

 “It’s about time you got rid of that old wreck,” said Rhonda.
 “I thought you were attached to it by an umbilical cord.”

-“It seems the van was not the mother of the man,” cracked Mollie, who was visiting us again.
+“It seems the van was not the mother of the man,” quipped Mollie.

 “Let’s just find out where the big car wants to go.”

 “Why are you wearing those dark-tinted glasses, Charlie?”
-Jimmy asked.
-“It’s still dark outside.”
+I asked.
+“As you can perhaps see, it’s still dark.”

 “Then I got nothing to lose by sporting shades.”

-“Well, I thought it might be nice to take some long, slow country drives.”
+“Well, I thought it might be nice to take a long, slow country drive,” he said.

 “But you were in such a hurry to leave.”